Qing201/StudyNote/Machine_Learning/EEP596_AdvIntroML/AdvIntroML_Note.md

 ### Back Propagation
 - Compute gradient
-- Chain rule for differediation
+- Chain rule for differentiation

 ### Auto Encoder *
 PCA and Auto-Encoders are embedding